jet/equinox/README.md

   - no additional roundtrips to the store needed at either the Load or Sync points in the flow

   It should be noted that from a querying perspective, the `Tip` shares the same structure as `Batch` documents (a potential future extension would be to carry some events in the `Tip` as [some interim versions of the implementation once did](https://github.com/jet/equinox/pull/58), see also [#109](https://github.com/jet/equinox/pull/109).
-- **`Equinox.Cosmos` `RollingUnfolds` 'non-event-sourced' mode**: Uses 'Tip with Unfolds' encoding to avoid having to write event documents at all - this enables one to build, reason about and test your aggregates in the normal manner, but inhibit events from being generated.
-This enables one to benefit from the caching and consistency management mechanisms without having to bear the cost of writing and storing the events themselves.
-Search for `transmute` in the `samples` and/or see [the `Checkpoint` Aggregate in Propulsion](https://github.com/jet/propulsion/blob/master/src/Propulsion.EventStore/Checkpoint.fs).
+- **`Equinox.Cosmos` `RollingState` and `Custom` 'non-event-sourced' modes**: Uses 'Tip with Unfolds' encoding to avoid having to write event documents at all - this enables one to build, reason about and test your aggregates in the normal manner, but inhibit event documents from being generated.
+This enables one to benefit from the caching and consistency management mechanisms without having to bear the cost of writing and storing the events themselves (and/or dealing with an ever-growing store size).
+Search for `transmute` or `RollingState` in the `samples` and/or see [the `Checkpoint` Aggregate in Propulsion](https://github.com/jet/propulsion/blob/master/src/Propulsion.EventStore/Checkpoint.fs).
 One chief use of this mechanism is for tracking Summary Event feeds in [the `dotnet-templates` `summaryConsumer` template](https://github.com/jet/dotnet-templates/tree/master/propulsion-summary-consumer).

 ## Components